-Welcome to Campbell River Tourism!
+Welcome to the Official Site of Campbell River Tourism!

 Nestled on the east coast of central Vancouver Island, and long known as the "Salmon Capital of the World" and more recently as an adventure and eco-tourism hub, Campbell River is a natural destination choice, in more ways than one.

 Capture the spirit of Campbell River with a stroll in the sea breezes on Discovery Pier and you might see a salmon, eagle, or whale.
 Take in views of Discovery Passage, Quadra Island and, in the distance, the rugged Coast Mountain range of mainland British Columbia.
 Explore trails along Campbell River's namesake, a designated British Columbia Heritage River.
 Restore your soul amidst streams and lakes in forests kept green by the mild Pacific Coast climate.